codechimp-org/ha-menu/README.md

 ![alt text](https://github.com/andrew-codechimp/ha-menu/blob/master/Art/preferences.png "Preferences")

-For now there's no automatic update when new versions are released.
-Use the Watch/Releases Only within GitHub to get notified when a new version is available.

 ### Domains

 Within the preference screen you can choose which domains to display.
 Domains are a list of all entities within that domain, e.g. Lights will display all lights within HA Menu.